isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Learning by Inquiring in the English Language Classrooms (Primary and Secondary).md

 By the end of this course, you will be able to:

 <ul>
-<li>demonstrate understanding of IBL and its rationale in the teaching, learning and assessment in the EL classroom;</li>
+<li>demonstrate understanding of IBL including ItD and its rationale in the teaching, learning and assessment in EL classrooms;</li>
-<li>apply the principles of EL teaching and learning (CLLIPS*) and teaching processes (ACoLADE<sup>#</sup>) to support IBL in the EL classroom; and</li>
+<li>apply the principles of EL teaching and learning (CLLIPS*) and teaching processes (ACoLADE<sup>#</sup>) to support IBL    including ItD; and</li>
-<li>make appropriate choices, including the use of technology, to support IBL in the EL classroom, based on knowledge of learners, the EL Syllabus 2020 and the EL curriculum.</li>
+<li>make appropriate choices, including the use of educational technology, to support the practice of IBL including ItD, based on knowledge of learners, the EL Syllabus 2020 and the EL curriculum.</li>
 </ul>